brrd/abricotine/docs/installation-and-usage.md

 Abricotine is working on Windows (7 and later), Linux and OSX.

-## Installation from binaries
+## Installation

-The following installation method is recommended:
+### Windows

+Download the windows installer from the [Releases page](https://github.com/brrd/Abricotine/releases) and run it.

+### OSX

-1. Download prebuilt binaries for your os from the [Releases page](https://github.com/brrd/Abricotine/releases),
+Download OSX prebuilt binaries from the [Releases page](https://github.com/brrd/Abricotine/releases), extract the archive (if necessary) and run Abricotine.
-2. Extract the archive,
-3. Run Abricotine.

-OSX users can also use Homebrew Cask: `$ brew cask install abricotine`.
+OSX users can also use Homebrew Cask to install Abricotine: `$ brew cask install abricotine`.

-Windows installers and Linux packages are not released yet.
+### Ubuntu, Debian and other Debian-based distributions

+Download the provided .deb package from the [Releases page](https://github.com/brrd/Abricotine/releases) and install it.

+### Other Linux distributions

+Download linux prebuilt binaries from the [Releases page](https://github.com/brrd/Abricotine/releases), extract the archive and run Abricotine.

 ## Building and packaging